 What's more, you can cheat.
 You can enjoy a cream cheese dip, provided you follow it with olive pate and a couple pecan nut halves with no detrimental effect on your bad LDL cholesterol.
 The fat and protein in mutton stew lowers the high glycemic index of mashed potatoes.

 Think of as wide a dietary spectrum as you can, select nutritious nutrient dense foods, not white rice and bread.

 CHOLESTEROL ... essential for healthy nerves, nasty if you guzzle too much and don't follow our healthy living tips!

 Remember, not all cholesterol is "bad".
 At our Olive Garden pages you can learn all about the difference between HDLs and LDLs and their different function.
 If you don't eat cholesterol foods, your body will manufacture it.
 You can't live without cholesterol.

 Whatever else you do this week, unless you're a vegetarian, purchase some fatty fish.
-Twice a week recommended by the heart foundation, and rightly so.
-Oodles of research now proving fish has benefits on a wide range of diseases from cardiovascular to arthritis to Parkinsons to Alzheimers; very important healthy living tip.
+Twice a week is recommended by the heart foundation, and rightly so.
+Oodles of research now proving fish has benefits on a wide range of diseases from cardiovascular to arthritis to Parkinsons to Alzheimers; a very important healthy living tip.